 Here are some tasks you will need to perform to get started:

-- Create an account: Make sure that you have an account on CalAmp’s Telematics Cloud (CTC) platform.
-If not, reach out to our team to create an administrative user account.
+- Create an account: Ensure that you have a Purchase Order to proceed with account creation.
+If you don’t have one, reach out to our team to get started.

 - Manage your users and devices: Create user accounts and assign different access rights and permissions based on the roles in your organization.
 This will help you control data and permission settings for managed devices and users.
 Start adding new users and assigning roles in your account, using guidance from our platform User Guide.